 - Periodical Summaries

 - Table of cases linked to the full-text opinion

 This project continues to be a work in progress as we continue to add materials to the various categories of documents.

 Please note that Duquesne University assumes no liability for the accuracy of any information that is found at this web site, and cannot be held responsible for any problems that may occur from its use.
 Furthermore, information found at this site may change or disappear without warning.
 Copy or download anything that you deem really important.

 The Co-Directors wish to thank the following organizations and people for their contributions to this project.
 The Pennsylvania Bar Trust Fund gave $3,000 towards the digitization of the 1967-1968 Constitutional Convention materials.
 With the assistance of Senator Jay Costa, Jr., the Duquesne Law School received a Pennsylvania Department of Community and Economic Development grant of $15,000 to digitize the remaining constitutional convention materials, secondary sources, and have the web site redesigned.
 Multimedia Unlimited Inc. provided the digitization services and the web site design.
 We wish to thank Vicki Bromberger, Vice President of Multimedia Unlimited, and her staff for her excellent work, Professor Frank Liu, Director of the Center for Legal Information, whose staff plays a large role in providing resources and assistance for the web site, former Dean Nicholas Cafardi under whose leadership this site was established.
-The hard work of upkeep is admirably done by Amy Lovell and Kathy Koehler.
+The hard work of upkeep is admirably done by Kathy Koehler.